Laurie Mills

-Laurence Douglas Mills (12 March 1918 – 1 December 1941) was a rugby league player who represented New Zealand in 1939 on their tour of England becoming the 279th player to do so.
-He played for the Richmond Rovers club in Auckland from the school grades into the senior side becoming only the second New Zealand player to do so along with Arthur McInnarney.
-Mills played one match for the North Island in 1939 before departing for the war in 1940.
-He was killed in action in Libya on 1 December 1941 aged 23.
+Laurence Douglas Mills (12 March 1918 – 1 December 1941) was a rugby league player who represented New Zealand in 1939 on their tour of England becoming the 280th player to do so.

 Early life

 Mills was born on 12 March 1918 in Auckland, New Zealand.
 His father was Ephraim Raymond (Ray) Mills (1886–1957), and his mother was Irene Winifred Mills (nee.
 Brokenshire) (1889–1972).
 He had one sibling, an older brother, Raymond Samuel Albert Mills (1916–2007).
 His father had been born in Freeman’s Bay in central Auckland and had served in World War 1.
 The family was living in Grey Lynn at the time of Laurie’s birth on Francis Street.
 Ephraim was a plumber by trade which was the profession Laurie later adopted.
 He attended Mount Albert Grammar School in the suburb of Mount Albert in Auckland during the early to mid 1930s.
 He is memorialised on their school War Memorial.
 The family lived at 47 Old Mill Road, Grey Lynn in the 1920s into the early 1930s when they then moved to 19 Stanmore Road in Grey Lynn.